cngvl/cngvl/README.md

 # Hey there! 🫡

 Here's a bit about me!
-* I'm a recent bootcamp graduate looking to become a software engineer with a particular interest in physiology and medical tech.
+* I'm a "recent" bootcamp graduate looking to become a software engineer with a particular interest in physiology, automation and problem solving.
 <br>

 Projects that I'm currently working on 🧱 ...